 For example, a customer who wants to buy a mobile phone faces so many options, such as brands, operating systems, price ranges, and features, that it can be hard to make a decision.
 But look at the facet for cell phones on Expansys.com, below.
 Using such filters, customers can quickly zero in on a just few models out of the thousands of mobile phones available on the website.

 Almost all major players employ faceted navigation on their sites.
 Effective faceted navigation systems ensure that customers don’t get lost in their search.
 Moreover, they can always “unselect” any of their previously selected options.
-Faceted navigation can significantly improve your conversion rate.
+Faceted navigation can significantly improve your conversion rate – by 20% in certain industries!
 In 2012, buyakilt.com an online dress retailer saw a growth of 76.1 percent in sales, 26 percent in conversions, and 19.76 percent in shopping cart visits after it added faceted navigation to its site.
 Facets can also improve search rankings.
-Of the many parameters that search engines use to rank websites, usability and user experience are among the most important.
-If the faceted search system is good, customers find it easier to access products of their choice, and therefore they spend more time on the site and purchase more.

 This article offers 16 tips to maximize the benefits of faceted navigation.